 Even if you don’t have capital gains this year, you can carry them back three years and apply to gains you’ve already paid tax on, or you can carry them forward indefinitely.

 If you are considering contributing securities in-kind that have a capital loss to your TFSA or RRSP, the capital loss cannot be claimed to offset a capital gain.
 This rule is buried deep inside CRAs regulations and can easily be overlooked.
 It is more advantageous to sell the security to capture the loss, then contribute the net proceeds and invest in a substitute security for the next thirty days.

 Tax loss selling is a strategy we use to maintain your asset allocation while utilizing the tax rules to minimize your taxes.
-For example, we may sell a REIT ETF if it is in a loss position and purchase a similar REIT ETF that is different.
-Thus, the capital loss is triggered while maintaining the portfolio’s overall asset allocation.
+For example, we may sell an ETF of the S&P/TSX 60 if it is in a loss position and purchase a similar ETF of the S&P/TSX 60 from a different provider, such as iShares, Horizons, etc. Thus, the capital loss is triggered while maintaining the portfolio’s overall asset allocation.

 The Bottom Line

 While it never feels good to have a security in your portfolio that has lost money, tax loss selling is a prudent tax strategy when done properly and should be periodically reviewed throughout the year and not just at year end.
-Feel free to contact one of our Wealth Consultants if you have any questions about your personal financial situation.
+Feel free to contact one of our wealth advisors if you have any questions about your personal financial situation.